azukiapp/azk/README.md

 # ![azk](https://github.com/azukiapp/azk/raw/master/src/share/pres/top-logo-wo.png)

-`azk` is a tool that assists web developers in the creation, maintenance and isolation of development environments.
-Through the installation of some components (`cli` and `agent`), you will be able to easily create isolated environments to many projects using several different stacks.
+`azk` is a tool that assists web developers in the creation, maintenance and isolation of development environments through automation.
+By installing some components (`cli` and `agent`), you will be able to easily and quickly create isolated environments to many projects in almost any development stack.
+Automation happens by the use of simple scripts and images.

 ## Main features